 European Fire Classifications

-Glass Reinforced Plastic (GRP)/Fibreglass/Composite Plastics
+Glass Reinforced Plastic on Roof Spaces (GRP)/Fiberglass/Composite Plastics

-Steel (Mild Steel, Corten and Powder Coated)
+Steel on Roof Spaces (Mild Steel, Corten, and Powder Coated)

-Lessons learnt following Grenfell
+Lessons Learned Following Grenfell